Ensuring Access to Educational Programming and Activities

 - Specific seating

 Continuing to Receive Accommodations.
-Students who are already registered with the Disability Services Office must follow the following steps in order to continue to receive accommodations:
+Students who are already registered with the Accessibility Services Office must follow the following steps in order to continue to receive accommodations:

 - Check in with the Disability Services Office at the beginning of each semester to update their letter of accommodation.